f5devcentral/f5-agility-labs-firewall/docs/class2/ddos4.rst

     :alt:  screenshot

 5. Scroll to the top of the page and click **Commit Changes to System**.
-6. Open the BIG-IP SSH session window and ensure the log file is still being monitored:
+6. Open the BIG-IP SSH session and ensure the ltm log file is still being monitored:
      - ``tail -f /var/log/ltm``
 7. On the victim server, start a packet capture with an SSH filter by issuing
      - ``sudo tcpdump -nn not port 22``

 .. image:: _images/image069.png
     :alt:  screenshot